Luos-io/Documentation/pyluos.md

 Only once the connection is set it is possible to start programming behaviors.

-## List available modules of your robot
+## List available boards of your robot
-The following line of code refers to the listing of all the modules available in your robot.
+The following line of code refers to the listing of all the boards available in your robot.

 ```python
 robot.modules